iota7520/traefik-zeroconf/README.md

 - Configures itself via [labels](https://doc.traefik.io/traefik/reference/install-configuration/providers/docker/#routing-configuration-with-labels) to:
   - Route requests to _traefik.example.com_ to the dashboard.
   - Use HTTPS exclusively and generate valid certificates through Let's Encrypt.
-  - Forward HTTP headers to the container.
+  - Forward relevant HTTP headers to the container.
   - Enforce HTTP Strict Transport Security (HSTS).

 Once set up, you can reuse these labels to manage your own containers.